31/03/2022Life Sciences Translation

 Our experts are here to lighten the load

-Despite the postponement, the countdown to the implementation of the In-Vitro Diagnostic Medical Devices Regulation continues, and the current directive, IVDD 98/79/EC is being phased out.
+Despite the postponement, the countdown to the implementation of the In-Vitro Diagnostic Medical Devices Regulation continues, and the current directive, IVDD 98/79/EC is now upon us.
 That’s why CPSL has a dedicated Life Sciences team working to lighten the load.
 Industry players are finding CPSL’s expert services invaluable to successfully navigate the demands of the new regulatory standards.
 The Life Sciences team at CPSL is poised to smooth the transition to all kinds of changes in this rapidly developing industry, and a trusted language partner to bear the burden of managing time-consuming tasks, leaving your experts free to conquer new challenges with clarity and confidence.

 The industry has been granted a little more breathing space to account for the effects of the pandemic.
 That said, the basic requirements have not changed.
 One feature of the new law is the introduction of a risk-based classification system with four risk classes of in vitro diagnostic medical devices: class A (low individual risk and low public health risk), class B (moderate individual risk and/or low public health risk), class C (high individual risk and/or moderate public health risk) and class D (high individual risk and high public health risk).
 However, the length of the new proposed transition periods now depends on the type of device, establishing a transition period until May 2025 and 2026 for high-risk devices like HIV and hepatitis tests, allowing until May 2027 for lower risk class B and A sterile devices.